Migrant rescue boat funded by street artist Banksy pleads with Europe to let it ashore

 The international agencies praised NGO-run vessels for playing “a crucial role in saving lives at sea amid a sharp reduction in European state-led efforts” and called on governments to not restrict or sanction their work.

-The Louise Michel is painted pink and white and features original-Banksy artwork: a mural of a young girl wearing a life-vest and holding a heart-shaped safety buoy.
-The former French patrol boat is named after a French feminist anarchist and comparatively faster than other rescue vessels, according to The Guardian.
+The Louise Michel is painted pink and white and features original Banksy artwork: a mural of a young girl wearing a life vest and holding a heart-shaped safety buoy.
+The former French patrol boat is named after a French feminist anarchist and comparatively faster than other rescue vessels, according to the Guardian.

-“Like most people who make it in the art world, I bought a yacht to cruise the Med,” Banksy wrote on Instagram Saturday in captions accompanying a video of the ship mixed with footage of people stranded at sea.
+“Like most people who make it in the art world, I bought a yacht to cruise the Med,” Banksy wrote on Instagram on Saturday in captions accompanying a video of the ship mixed with footage of people stranded at sea.

 “Because E.U. authorities deliberately ignore distress calls from ’non-Europeans’,” he continued.
 “All Black Lives Matter.”